terrifictable/webhook-session/README.md

   </details>
   <h3><details>
     <summary>If you have 2 or more webhooks</summary>
-    <h5>Put each webhook inside one line (just replace the first and second filled out line), BUT the webhook has to be in quotation marks ("), for each webhook add a "," at the end of the last line and do the same thing as in the firstline !!!
+    <h5>Put each webhook inside one line (just replace the first and second filled out line), <br>BUT the webhook has to be in quotation marks ("). <br>For each webhook add a "," at the end of the last line and do the same thing as in the firstline<br><h2>!!!
 Watch out the last line with your webhook has to have no "," at the end or it will not work<br>
-      Your b-config.json file should look something like that: ``` {
+      <h5>Your b-config.json file should look something like that: ```
+      {
           "webhooks": [
               "https://discord.com/api/webhooks/913484234486870087/51RgnJT0HshyJc5WopMQALbiHdZ87GyOrtGXxhpKyfyJvune1sMywXXM6oOjFnd0LO_C",